 In 2021 I visited all the places again and updated the pictures.

 This vegan fast food chain is becoming bigger and bigger in the US and started out in California in 2006.
 It was even voted best American Restaurant in 2012 by the L.A. times!
-During my stays in Los Angeles, I went there at least 10 times in the last three years.
-This time, I tried the Buffalo Wings (spicy!!!), Sweetheart Fries and Root Beer (Ever tried it?
-Reminded me of Dr.Pepper!)
+During my stays in Los Angeles, I went there at least 10 times in the last three years, especially to the one in El Segundo, close to Manhattan Beach and there is another one in Torrance.

-This Japanese restaurant in Manhattan Beach is unfortunately not 100% vegan, as some dishes contain fish, but about half the menu is, and clearly labeled.
-It’s also gluten free, natural and organic and the sushi is served with brown rice.
+This vegan-friendly Japanese restaurant in Manhattan Beach is also gluten free, natural and organic and the sushi is served with brown rice.
 I have gone there several times in the last couple of years and it was always great.

 This family owned smoothiebowl chain operates in the Los Angeles area and is vegan except for honey and bee pollen.
 The bowls are made of superfoods like acai or pitaya, cacao nibs and coconut, fresh fruit and crunchy hemp granola, so it’s like having a delicious big ice cream – only healthy.

 My favourite bowl is the Chocolate Arc.
 It’s no problem to get the bowls without honey, they always ask.
 The paradise bowls shops I went to, in Manhattan Beach and Hermosa Beach have no seating area, but who needs that when you’re so close to the beach, right?